AdobeDocs/experience-manager-cloud-service.en/help/assets/destination-selector.md

 # Micro-Frontend Destination Selector {#Overview}

-### Integrate Asset Selector using Vanilla JS {#integration-with-vanilla-js}
+### Integrate Destination Selector using Vanilla JS {#integration-with-vanilla-js}

 You can integrate any [!DNL Adobe] or non-Adobe application with [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository and select assets from within the application.

-The integration is done by importing the Asset Selector package and connecting to the Assets as a Cloud Service using the Vanilla JavaScript library.
-Edit the `index.html` file or a similar file within your implementation to define the authentication details to access the Assets as a Cloud Service repository and to configure the Asset Selector display properties.
+The integration is done by importing the Destination Selector package and connecting to the Assets as a Cloud Service using the Vanilla JavaScript library.
+Edit the `index.html` file or a similar file within your implementation to define the authentication details to access the Assets as a Cloud Service repository and to configure the Destination Selector display properties.

-Asset Selector supports authentication to the [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository using Identity Management System (IMS) properties such as `imsScope` or `imsClientID`.
+Destination Selector supports authentication to the [!DNL Experience Manager Assets] as a [!DNL Cloud Service] repository using Identity Management System (IMS) properties such as `imsScope` or `imsClientID`.
 Authentication using these IMS properties is referred to as SUSI (Sign Up Sign In) flow in this article.

 You can perform authentication without defining `imsScope` or `imsClientID` IMS properties if: